bacallado/hpy/README.md

 The script `SimulateForFixedTime.py` may be used to estimate the running time of the perfect sampler in a well-specified model, under a fixed setting of the parameters.

+## Dataset

+The contingency table used as an example in Section 4 of [2] is made available as `example.csv`.